 - 83. The Committee notes with concern that indigenous communities continue to face serious difficulties in the enjoyment of the rights enshrined in article 30.
-In particular, the Committee is concerned that the enjoyment of the rights by children belonging to indigenous groups is negatively affected by: - a) the high level of poverty, inadequate access to basic services, health and education and high rates of illiteracy; - b) the systematic threats and abuses against indigenous communities and impunity of the perpetrators; - c) the land usurpation from municipal corporations and destruction of natural resources. - 84.
-The Committee recommends that the State party pursue measures to effectively address the gap in life opportunities of indigenous children, and take adequate measures in order to provide protection for the rights of indigenous children taking into due account the recommendations adopted by the Committee on its Day of General Discussion on the rights of indigenous children in September 2003.
+In particular, the Committee is concerned that the enjoyment of the rights by children belonging to indigenous groups is negatively affected by the following: - (a) High level of poverty, inadequate access to basic services, health and education and high rates of illiteracy; - (b) Systematic threats and abuses against indigenous communities and impunity of the perpetrators; - (c) Land usurpation from municipal corporations and destruction of natural resources. - 84.
+The Committee recommends that the State party pursue measures to address effectively the gap in life opportunities of indigenous children, and take adequate measures in order to provide protection for the rights of indigenous children taking into due account the recommendations adopted by the Committee on its Day of General Discussion on the rights of indigenous children in September 2003.